Psiphon-Labs/psiphon-tunnel-core/MobileLibrary/Android/README.md

 ###Using the Library

  1. Build `ca.psiphon.aar` from via the docker container, from source, or use the [binary release](https://github.com/Psiphon-Labs/psiphon-tunnel-core/releases)
- 2. Add `ca.psiphon..aar` to your Android Studio project as described in the [gomobile documentation](https://godoc.org/golang.org/x/mobile/cmd/gomobile)
+ 2. Add `ca.psiphon.aar` to your Android Studio project as described in the [gomobile documentation](https://godoc.org/golang.org/x/mobile/cmd/gomobile)
  3. Example usage in [TunneledWebView sample app](./SampleApps/TunneledWebView/README.md)

 #####Limitations